 - Preheat oven to 140C.
 Grease and line an 8" (20cm) round / 7" (17.5cm) square tin with baking paper with a collar that extends 2cm above the tin.

-- Place the butter, chocolate and water in a saucepan and stir over low heat until melted, then remove from heat.
+- Place the butter, coffee and water in a saucepan and stir over low heat until melted, then remove from heat.
+Add chocolate and stir until melted through.

-- Pour the mixture into the tin and bake for approx. 2 hours but will vary depending on oven, tin etc. Cake is ready when a skewer comes out clean, though it may be sticky.
-Leave the cake in the tin until cold.
+- Pour the mixture into the pre-prepared tin and bake for approx. 2 hours but will vary depending on oven, tin etc. Cake is ready when a wooden skewer comes out clean.
+Leave the cake to cool in the tin before removing.

 Baking tips: For even baking, a flower nail placed in the bottom of the tin to conduct heat through the centre of the cake, baking strips around the outside of the tin and a foil lid over the top of the tin will all help prevent the outside from cooking before the centre of the cake.